As an Amazon Associate I earn from qualifying purchases

 Thyme is evergreen and it should be OK for the winter.

 The truth is though, that taking pieces from the plant too late in the season might mean that the plant won't overwinter.
-Take a first cutting in early summer and a second in late summer - the plant needs to re-establish itself before the winter.
+If you're taking a sprig or two for cooking, then that's fine to do all year long, but if you're going to dry it or use it in a medicinal quantity, then take those larger amounts in late summer, allowing the plant to re-establish itself before the winter.

 Take a plant indoors if you want thyme through the winter - it will be fine on a windowsill with plenty of light.